 Since there are no trains or subway in Jeju Island, buses and taxis are the two main public transportation on the island.

 1. By Bus

 In Jeju Island, there are inner (intra-city) and outer (intercity) city buses and Airport Limousine Bus and these buses cover almost all of Jeju Island.

-Taking these are the most economical way to get around the island.
+Taking these are the cheapest way to get around the island.
 However, you do have to go through an inconvenience like long intervals that can be time-consuming.